-On August 30, 1999, we were named as a defendant in a lawsuit in which Schlumberger, Inc. alleges trade secret misappropriation, unfair competition and trade slander.
+On August 30, 1999, we were named as a defendant in a lawsuit filed in the U.S. District Court in the Northern District of California in which Schlumberger, Inc. alleges trade secret misappropriation, unfair competition and trade slander.
 On July 21, 2000, the court granted our motion for summary judgment dismissing the case.
 Schlumberger subsequently filed a motion for reconsideration of that dismissal and its request for reconsideration was denied.
 Schlumberger has now appealed.
-Although the outcome of these claims cannot be predicted with certainty, we do not believe that this legal matter will have a material adverse effect on our financial condition even if plaintiff prevails.
+Although the outcome of these claims cannot be predicted with certainty, we do not believe that this legal matter will have a material adverse effect on our financial condition even if the plaintiff prevails.
 On January 26, 2000, we filed a complaint against Philip Rigg, RIGG Systems and Schlumberger for misappropriation of trade secrets, breach of contract, breach of fiduciary duty, interference with contract, and unfair competition.
 The defendants filed cross-complaints on June 5, 2000 asserting various statutory and common law theories.
-Although the outcome of these claims cannot be predicted with certainty, we do not believe that these legal matters will have a material adverse effect on our financial condition or results of operations even if the plaintiff prevails.

 Although we cannot predict the outcome of these claims, management does not believe that any of these legal matters will have a material adverse effect on KLA-Tencor.
-Were an unfavorable ruling to occur in one or more of the pending claims, there exists the possibility of a material impact on our operating results for the period in which the ruling occurred. (a) Exhibits
+Were an unfavorable ruling to occur in one or more of the pending claims, there exists the possibility of a material impact on our operating results for the period in which the ruling occurred.